pandromeda/CleanData/README.md

     * Name columns using feature data (this can be done at this step or later, I just find it more clear to name all the columns upfront)

 * Step 2.
 Extracts only the measurements on the mean and standard deviation for each measurement
-    * Extract columns with name including "mean" or "std"
+    * Extract columns with name including "mean()" or "std()" (Please be aware that, columns like Angle- or -meanfreq should not be included, as project request the mean and std of the measurements!
+A further understanding of the file feature_info.txt would clarify that)

 * Step 3.
 Uses descriptive activity names to name the activities in the data set